HPDL-Group/Merak/docs/api_doc.md

 -   no_load_rng (bool, defaults to False) -- Do not load current optimizer.
 -   no_load_optim (bool, defaults to False) -- Do not load current optimizer.
 -   split_inputs (bool, defaults to False) -- Whether to split input data.
--   activation_checkpoint_ratio (float, Optional, defaults to None) -- activation checkpoint ratio, in range(0,1).
+-   activation_checkpoint_ratio (float, Optional, defaults to None) -- activation checkpoint ratio of first stage, in range(0,1).
 Default to None.
 -   tp_overlapping_level (float, Optional, defaults to 0) -- "Possible tensor parallelism communication overlapping level from 0 to 3.
                                                               0 refers to no overlapping; 1 refers to only overlap within linear function;
                                                               2 refers to overlap within transformer blocks, requires rewrite transformer blocks;